jhakker/Lord/README.rst

 -------------------------------------------------------------------------------

 - LORD (Lisp with ORdered Dicts)
+- embeddable into other languages on a source code level:
-- embeddable into shell syntax (bash, fish, ... not xonsh cause all bracket types are already taken)
+  - shell syntax (bash, fish, ... not xonsh cause all bracket types are already taken)
-  - that's why we use [] instead of ()
+    - that's why we use [] instead of () here
+  - different frontends for embedding into different languages (python, javascript, shell) with different syntax (maybe switchable through pragma statements)
     - call lord script functions from command line
-- easily typeable for interactive use
-- interpreter, highly dynamic, no safety, interactive, easy to embed
-- functional, lazy evaluation, no explicit flow control constructs
-  - or do explicit evaluation, then both eager and lazy evaluation is possible?!
-- one data structure (container): ordered dictionary
+  - show current ways of generally embedding a language in another
+    - tagged sections (<script>, php, EOF EOF blocks ...)
+      - needs support of the runtime
+    - strings
+      - tedious to do parameter conversions
+  - we use other higher language primitives than strings common to most languages (lists, maps)
 - code is data!!! (need to quote code to mark is as data or vice versa -> explicit/lazy evaluation) [f, a1, a2]
   [f, a1=foo, a2=78.1]